TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 id: 418
 title: "5 Ways to Extract Value from Overmocked Tests"
 perex: |
-    The legacy projects I work with are often flooded with mocks and hard to upgrade.
-I already wrote [How to Remove Dead Mock Calls from PHPUnit Tests](/blog/how-to-remove-dead-mock-calls-from-phpunit-tests), that focuses on dealing with PHPUnit bloated syntax.
+    The legacy projects we work with are often flooded with mocks.
+I already wrote [How to Remove Dead Mock Calls from PHPUnit Tests](/blog/how-to-remove-dead-mock-calls-from-phpunit-tests), which focuses on dealing with PHPUnit bloated syntax.

-    Today we look on next wave of improvements, that make tests more valuable, easier to upgrade and read and even avoid false types.
+    Today, we look at the next wave of improvements that make tests more valuable, more accessible to upgrade and read, and even avoid false types.
 ---

-Mocking comes useful, if you want to unit test a method, that depends on complex external factors.
-Like database response, GPT API response, AWS file storage and so on.
+Mocking is helpful if you want to unit test a method that depends on complex external factors.
+Like database response, GPT API response, AWS file storage, etc.

-Mocking is also one of main factors, that make upgrade of tests very slow and expensive.
-During Rector upgrades, we often get to a project, that has 300+ tests classes that use mocks for its own classes.
+Mocking is also one of the main factors that make upgrading tests prolonged and expensive.
+During Rector upgrades, we often get to a project that has 300+ test classes that use mocks for project classes.

-We want to give objects in those mocks PHP 7.0 types, and have Rector and PHPStan our back in case we change those objects.
-How do avoid manual work and maintenance?
+We want to give mocked objects PHP 7.0 types and have Rector and PHPStan on our back.
+How do we avoid manual work and maintenance?

 <br>

-I'll share approach we use to get the most out of mocks, drop dead code and make tests more valuable.
+I'll share our approach to get the most out of mocks, drop dead code, and make tests more valuable.

 ## Our goals

-* get as much **native PHP code** as possible, so IDE, Rector and PHPStan can check it easily
+* get as much **native PHP code** as possible so IDE, Rector, and PHPStan can check it easily
 * remove any unnecessary dependency on the mocking framework, so **any PHP developer can read code**
 * **make test fun to work with**, not a burden that we have to update with every change of native code

 <br>

-Read following examples with *your mocking tool* in mind.
-Not just PHPUnit, but also Prophecy, Phpspec, Mockery and so on.
-The syntax sugar of these tool are different, but principles are the same.
+Read the following examples with *your mocking tool* in mind.
+Not just PHPUnit but also Prophecy, Phpspec, Mockery, and so on.
+The syntax sugar of these tools is different, but the principles are the same.

 <br>

-## 1. Test case, where every property is a mock
+## 1. A test case where every Property is a Mock

-Let's start with simple question: what does this test case verify?
+Let's start with a simple question: what does this test case verify?

 ```php
 use PHPUnit\Framework\TestCase;